stevemac321/cuda_fft_batch_mmap_1g/README.md

 This project processes high-throughput voltage telemetry collected from STM32F4xx microcontrollers.
 It performs batched FFT analysis on 1GB of data using CUDA, applies anomaly detection via CMSIS-DSP and scikit-learn SVM, and generates detailed signal reports with Matplotlib.
 Performance metrics are captured using CUDA Insight and Visual Studio debugging tools.

 ##NOTE## The file CudaFFT-Demo.pdf is the spec.
 TODO: conditional compilation for telemetry data, separate from timing data, write to mmSignalReport, signal_report.py and benchmark.py.
+-also benchmark CMSIS-DSP FFT outside of the Cuda Engine.

 ---